 The secret of visuals popularity is that human brain perceives and processes visualized data ways faster than the equal amount of text.
 Moreover, pictures and diagrams are more descriptive and easier to comprehend – a small icon can convey larger meaning (like denoting Independence Day with a small American flag) and graph curve can show a certain tendency way better than its textual description.
 Last but not least, visuals are much more compact than text and can be a great way to diversify the content.

 All the factors mentioned above make visual content perfect for linkbuilding.
 And don’t be shy – all kinds of information can be visualized, if you only know how.
 Here are the best visual assets ideas for ecommerce:

 - media – one good photo or short video will inspire more enthusiasm in your audience than plain text.
 Here you can learn how to create media for ecommerce;

 - infographics – even boring statistic data can be entertaining if presented this way;

 - diagrams – graphs of all sorts are the best for presenting tendencies or achievements.

-To begin with, numerically organized information looks way more neater to look at.
+To begin with, numerically organized information looks way neater to look at.
 Also, it is rather captivating – as you see the headline like “Top 10”,“The best / worst 5”, “8 Tips”, etc., you immediately want to learn who is in this list and why they got there.
-Moreover, lists are a great form of ecommerce content to directly but at the same time obscurely promote your produce.
-Off the top of my head i can suggest the following articles for, let’s say, jewelry retailer:
+Moreover, lists are a great form of ecommerce content to directly but at the same time obscurely promote your product.
+Off the top of my head I can suggest the following articles for, let’s say, jewelry retailer:

 - Top 10 earrings for Christmas party.